I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_link_state.md

  receive directions.

+#### NdisPauseFunctionsSendOnly

+the miniport adapter and link partner support only sending pause frames from the miniport adapter to the link partner.

 #### NdisPauseFunctionsUnknown

 Pause frame negotiation is in progress.
 The pause frame support that the link partner provides is unknown.

+#### NdisPauseFunctionsUnsupported

+the miniport adapter or link partner does not support pause frames.

 `RcvLinkSpeed`